tarasfedminecraft/cl-github-actions/README.md

 * **Services:** CurseForge, Modrinth, LittleSkin.
 * **Loaders:** NeoForge, Fabric, Quilt, Forge, OptiFine, LiteLoader.

-*Detailed credits and licenses are available in the application and in the `LICENSE` file.*
+*Detailed credits and licenses are available in the application and in the `LICENSE` and `CREDITS` file.*

 ---